opentok/accelerator-sample-apps-ios/README.md

 }
 ```

-The textchat logic and UI is pre-configured, you can also change like `textChatNavigationBar.topItem.title` and `alias` in `TextChatTableViewController`:
+The textchat logic and UI is pre-configured, you can also change properties like `textChatNavigationBar.topItem.title` and `alias` in `TextChatTableViewController`:

 ```objc
 - (void)viewDidLoad {